Regional Polarisation and Unequal Development in CEE: Challenges for Innovative Place-based Policies

 |Territorial Governance||Regional Policy in CEE: Old Legacies and New Challenges|

 The Regional Studies Association strongly encourages participants at the conference to consider submitting their conference papers to the RSA journals – Regional Studies; Spatial Economic Analysis; Territory, Politics, Governance; Area Development and Policy and finally, Regional Studies, Regional Science (Open Access journal).
-To facilitate this the conference will include a Meet the Editors session – come along and talk to the editors to see where your article would be best directed.

 The conference is open to RSA members and non-members.
 RSA members benefit from a lower registration fee.
 Non-members might wish to join the RSA to benefit from the reduced conference fee and our membership benefits.
 To find out more about an RSA membership please click here.